ÁñÁ«ÊÓƵ

 The board of Massey University Students¡¯ Association (Musa) said it had been ¡°blindsided¡± by the decision to cut its 2025 funding, which the institution allocates from a compulsory student services fee.

-Musa provides representation and advocacy for Massey¡¯s 20,000-plus students, organises events and supports around 70 student clubs.
+Musa provides representation and advocacy for Massey¡¯s 20,000-plus students, organises events and supports about 70 student clubs.
 Massey¡¯s move sets ¡°an alarming precedent for the future of independent student unionism¡±, Musa¡¯s board said in a??posted on its website.

 ¡°Controlling representation and advocacy will allow the university to regain control of the narrative surrounding¡unpopular decisions, such as cuts, that the union campaigned against,¡± the statement said.